linsyking/messenger-manual/appendix.typ

 === Advanced Component View

 Users might want to have `List (Renderable, Int)` instead of `(Renderable, Int)` (In fact, this is what Reweave does).
 A use-case is that a component may have some part behind the player and some other part in front of the player.

+=== Asset Manager

+Design a better asset manager that helps manage all the assets, including audios, images, and other data.

 === On-demand Asset Loading